Kattsun2525/stat386-projects/_posts/Netflix_Data_Story.md

 image: /assets/images/header_netflix_pic.png
 ---

-#	Introduction/Quick project recap
+#	Quick project recap
 A while ago, I read news articles which mentioned how Netflix has lost many subscribers as COVID-19 faded away and is currently facing many challenges like new competitors and account-sharing problems.
 This led me to question what their current standing is in comparison to the last decade and how investors reacted to the recent drop in subscribers.
 I decided to take this project as an opportunity to answer those questions.
 In my previous posts, I talked about the data collecting, cleaning, and exploring steps.
 Please check those blogs if you are interested in the topics.
-This blog focuses on the important key takeaways to answer my original research questions based on the dataset. (focuses on answering)
+This blog focuses on the important key takeaways to answer my original research questions based on the dataset.

 #	Data Story/Key takeaways
 To answer my original questions in my project, I decided to use Netflix’s stock price as a measurement of their earning potential and future viability.
 The graph below shows the stock price and the total volume of stocks traded in a day over the past decade.